 Analysts say the dysfunction can be blamed on the tendency of political parties that were once coalitions of different political types to sort themselves out by ideological lines.
-The Pew Research Center for People and the Press reported last year that Americans are more divided along political lines now than at any time since the institute began tracking measures 25 years ago.

 "The trend we've seen over the last few decades is to have these party bases that are increasingly active in party nominations," said Seth Masket, a political science professor at the University of Denver.
 Bipartisan, centrist consensus, he said, "is really hard to reach when all these elected officials owe things to these highly partisan people who put them in office."

 The past week, Masket said, is "just the result of polarized government."